-Green Infrastructure (maximum 4 points)
+□ Green Infrastructure (maximum 4 points)

-Proposals can receive up to four points if the project includes the implementation of new technologies and methodologies that reduce environmental impacts associated with transportation infrastructure, it can receive up to an extra five points.
-These new initiatives seek to reduce stormwater runoff and associated pollutants, promote the use of recycled materials, bring natural elements into streets, and reduce "heat island" effects environmental impacts include use of reclaimed or recycled pavements and integration of natural elements into streets. include use of in-place reclaiming of existing pavements for use as a road granular base on lower-volume roads, partial depth cold-in-place recycling of pavements up to 8,000 ADT, use of reclaimed asphalt pavement (RAP) into hot-mix-asphalt, warm-mix asphalt (WMA) technology, and integration of natural elements into streets.
+Proposals can receive up to four points if the project includes the implementation of new technologies and methodologies that reduce environmental impacts associated with transportation infrastructure.
+These new initiatives seek to reduce stormwater runoff and associated pollutants, promote the use of recycled materials, bring natural elements into streets, and reduce "heat island" effects

+Green Streets strategies include the use of permeable pavement, bioslopes and bioswales, bioretention cells, and vegetated filter strips to reduce and filter stormwater runoff.
+According to the MS4 permitting regulations, municipalities should calculate the Directly Connected Impervious Area (DCIA) and develop a plan to prioritize retrofit projects to disconnect DCIA (as of June 30, 2020).
+In 2021, it indicates implementing a 1% annual DCIA disconnection.
+Additional strategies to reduce environmental impacts include use of reclaimed or recycled pavements and integration of natural elements into streets. include use of in-place reclaiming of existing pavements for use as a road granular base on lower-volume roads, partial depth cold-in-place recycling of pavements up to 8,000 ADT, use of reclaimed asphalt pavement (RAP) into hot-mix-asphalt, warm-mix asphalt (WMA) technology, and integration of natural elements into streets.